-There will be excursions and guest speakers.
+This course will be supported by excursions and guest speakers.

-Units will include: Country and Place, Culture, People and a student-directed personal inquiry.
+Units will include: Country and Place, Culture, People, and a student-directed personal inquiry.

 - an understanding of complex cultural perspectives - how to develop and consider sensitive responses - the shared histories and experience of the Tasmanian Aboriginal people